osl-incubator/scicookie/docs/guide.md

 Python packages.
 If you think we should add more options, you can submit your suggestion as a issue at https://github.com/osl-incubator/scicookie/issues/new/choose.

+## Test Library

+There are several test library options available to development of Python packages.
+SciCookie support the following:

+-  [**Pytest**](https://docs.pytest.org/en/): is a popular testing framework for Python.
+It simplifies the process of writing and running tests by providing a concise syntax and powerful features.
+With Pytest, you can automatically discover and collect test cases, use fixtures for test setup and resource management, and write test functions with assert statements to check expected outcomes.
+It offers various options for test execution, including running specific tests, parallel execution, and generating test reports.
+Pytest also has a thriving ecosystem of plugins that extend its capabilities, such as code coverage analysis and test parameterization.
+Overall, Pytest is widely adopted for its simplicity, flexibility, and community support, making it an effective tool for ensuring the quality and reliability of Python code.
+You can check documentation [here](https://docs.pytest.org/en/)

+- [**Hypothesis**](https://hypothesis.readthedocs.io/): is a property-based testing library for Python.
+It focuses on generating diverse input data and exploring different scenarios to thoroughly test code.
+Instead of relying on specific examples, Hypothesis allows you to define general properties that your code should satisfy.
+It automatically generates random inputs, including edge cases, to uncover potential bugs and unexpected behaviors.
+Hypothesis integrates well with popular testing frameworks like Pytest and promotes comprehensive testing to improve code reliability.
+You can check documentation [here](https://hypothesis.readthedocs.io/)